epw/consensus/Consensus Book.md

 ##### Familiar

 You may take a magical being or object as an anchor.
 You may only ever have one magical anchor at a time.
-Your magical anchor [may/may not] also be an Inspiration.
+Your magical anchor may also be an Inspiration.

 ##### Universal Understanding